EdAyers/edlib/docs/meta_4.md

 <!-- [TODO]

 - How E-matching works in general.
 Read up in TRWAAT and HAR, Bohua also covers it well.
+Leo's paper 'efficient E-matching' does a good job.
 - What is SMT?
 - Lean is more complicated because of ITT and `eq` vs `heq` etc.
 - The important thing to stress is that they are not magic.